pantheon-systems/documentation/source/releasenotes/2024-10-17-gravityforms-bug-fix.md

 categories: [infrastructure]
 ---

-Some customers have reported that emails generated from form plugins, such as Gravity Forms or Contact Form 7, have content truncated after upgrading from PHP 7.4 to PHP 8.
+Some customers have reported that emails generated from form plugins, such as Gravity Forms or Contact Form 7, have content truncated after upgrading their site to PHP 8.
 A fix has been applied to PHP 8.2 and above.
 Affected sites can resolve this issue by [upgrading their PHP version](/guides/php/php-versions) to 8.2 or 8.3.

 **Important PHP version information**